 You can purchase recycled R22 now for existing air conditioning systems that use this specific refrigerant.

-The cost of R22 is going up because of the reducing supply, and will not be available for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioner was manufactured before January 2010, you have a few options:
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioner was made before January 2010, you have some options:

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
+2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
 Keep in mind, this is not recommended because it could void your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Eveready Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Eveready Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!